narner/MyWebsite/DRAFTS/Freelancing Tactics.md

   - Coffee / meal meetings
   - Software
   - Phone/computer/other equipment
-  - Rent (if you work from home, you can deduct ⅕ of your rent cost)
+  - Rent (if you work from home, you can [deduct part of your space](https://turbotax.intuit.com/tax-tips/small-business-taxes/the-home-office-deduction/L1RZyYxzv))
   - Domain names
   - WiFi
   - Continuing education expenses